ai-salon/SocraticAI/README.md

 ### Basic Usage

-Generate a blog post from an audio file or transcript:
+Generate a article post from an audio file or transcript:
 ```bash
 # From audio file
 socraticai substack generate recording.mp3